Self Organising Engineering Team

 - Estimated timelines (When will it be ready?)

 - Scope of the solution in iterations (What exactly is the customer going to get?)
+Sprint boards have been relied upon to get a sense of the progress and planning epics with milestones can give a sense of the timelines.

 Parameters (Feedback loops) #